-The patients and the medical community also accept a drug only when there is data that proves its safety and efficacy.
+The patients and the medical community also accept a drug only when there is clinical trial data that proves its safety and efficacy.
 In fact, FDA has stipulations that require a drug to pass through the criteria with certain data proof made available as per their prescribed format and proforma with auditability, traceability, and via well-governed process.
-The FDA expectations for electronic submission guidance defines what FDA expects to receive: multiple types of data files, documentation, and programs—the major components of an analysis environment.
+The FDA’s expectations for electronic submission guidance define what the FDA expects to receive: multiple types of data files, documentation, and programs—the major components of an analysis environment.

 To match these, there are a slew of good practices recommended by ICH E9 which has prescribed best practices from a regulatory perspective.
-It emphasizes on the good statistical science of documented statistical operations which further ensures validity and integrity of prespecified analyses, lending credibility to the results.
+It emphasizes on the good statistical science of documented statistical operations which further ensure validity and integrity of pre-specified analyses, lending credibility to the results.

-Data-driven processes such as Pharmacogenetic testing, Multigene panel testing, Targeted genetic testing for rare diseases and hereditary cancers, and human genome sequencing has seen the advantage of thriving is a statistical computational environment.
+Data-driven processes such as Pharmacogenetic testing, Multigene panel testing, Targeted genetic testing for rare diseases and hereditary cancers, and human genome sequencing has seen the advantages of thriving in a statistical computational environment.
 They also have the high potential of receiving insurance coverage.

 The major challenge that is curbed by ICH E9’s standardized formats is the diversity involved in different stages of clinical testing that focus on different statistical skill sets.
 The drug development process that begins with pharmacokinetic and pharmacodynamic studies requires early proof-of-concept supported by dose-ranging studies.
 Once, the drug passes through this stage, it is tested in the confirmatory phase for further efficacy and safety among a more heterogeneous population.

-The life cycle development stage and the phase of post-marketing study follow in the development process.
+The life cycle development stage and the phase of post-marketing study are phases in the development process.
 Each phase with different data demands needs to be aligned with computations that can deliver relevant outputs.

 How to begin envisioning a good SCE?

-A good SCE needs to fulfil inclusion of empowerment to data-driven mindset, metadata-driven computing, technological scalability, analytical performance, an integrated approach with a single source of truth, role-based controlled processes and continuum in different stages of the process chain.
+A good SCE needs to fulfil inclusion of empowerment to data-driven mindset, metadata-driven computing, technological scalability, analytical performance, an integrated approach with a single source of truth, role-based control processes and a continuum through the different stages of the process chain.

-To reap these benefits, industry needs a Statistical Computing Environment that can support deriving statistical insights in a controlled, adaptable, auditable, and traceable manner utilizing an integrated approach that is based on metadata driven processes and relies on single-source of truth for data i.e. an enriched clinical data repository.
+To reap these benefits, industry needs a Statistical Computing Environment that can support the derivation of statistical insights in a controlled, adaptable, auditable, and traceable manner utilizing an integrated approach that is based on metadata driven processes and relies on single-source of truth for data i.e. an enriched clinical data repository.

-By achieving this, the records of decision stored from different stages of the process will keep the clinical cycle of the drug transparent, accessible and helps other scientists and clinical research stakeholders for future research.
-This would retain the format of data intact, in its original form at the same time does not interrupt the cohesiveness of the insight or information that the repository holds.
+By achieving this, the records of decision stored from different stages of the process will keep the clinical cycle of the drug transparent, accessible and helps other scientists and clinical research stakeholders to conduct future research.
+This would retain the format of data intact, in its original form and at the same time does not interrupt the cohesiveness of the insight or information that the repository holds.